The Voyage of Callisto

 We had dropped more than 7 miles to the east of our intended course, and I admit I was starting to get a little nervous, when the wind did indeed change and we were able to get slap bang on course as predicted.
 A nice piece of tactical sailing!

 As dusk fell another pod of dolphins joined us as we ploughed at speed through some rough seas manoeuvering round a fishing boat (fishing boats always seemed to head straight for us whichever way we turned!).
 Sadly these were to be the last dolphins we saw on the trip.
+Then once again there was nothing on our starboard side but open ocean for two thousand miles to Canada and with the land on our port side out of sight below the horizon in the dark it felt like we were quite alone in the middle of nowhere especially standing solo watches.

 It was here that we also spotted a single fin flopping about in the water and on closer investigation we could clearly see it was actually a small Ocean Sunfish, surely one of the most ungainly looking fish in the sea.
-This was something Matt had been hoping we would see, although I think he was hoping for a bigger specimen.
+This was something Matt had been hoping we would see, although I also think he was hoping for a bigger specimen.

 The Isles of Scilly at last